 Internet and Wi-Fi: Royal Caribbean offers Voom high-speed internet fleetwide.
 The service is very speedy (the line calls it the "fastest at sea") and can be used for streaming movies and music via services like Netflix, Hulu and Spotify.
 Ships also have computers available for passenger use.

 Fees: Seabourn charges 40 cents per minute for internet usage.
-Additionally, the cruise line offers some unlimited usage packages, which can be purchased onboard or in advance.
-Packages cost $19.95 for two hours; $29.95 for three hours; $39.95 for four hours; $239.95 for seven days with unlimited use; and $399.95 for unlimited access during a longer cruise.
+Additionally, the cruise line offers some usage packages, which can be purchased onboard or in advance.
+Packages cost $19.95 for two hours, $29.95 for three hours, $39.95 for four hours, $239.95 for seven days with unlimited use and $399.95 for unlimited access during a longer cruise.
 Only one device at a time is supported.

-Internet and Wi-Fi: Onboard internet services are available with a range of pricing plans.
-Passengers can use their own laptops to access the internet and personal email in their cabins or at Wi-Fi locations throughout the ship.
+Internet and Wi-Fi: Passengers can use their own laptops to access the internet and personal email in their cabins or at Wi-Fi hot spots throughout the ship.
 Computers, email and internet access are also available onboard via internet cafes on all ships.

 Internet and Wi-Fi: Wireless internet is available in most public areas and cabins on all Windstar ships, and passengers can access computers and rent laptops onboard.

 Fees: Windstar offers two packages: the Email Plan ($60) and the Surfing Plan ($120).
 The Email Plan provides passengers with 200 MB of data to use throughout the cruise; it's recommended for people who do very little browsing, only checking email periodically.
 Estimated minutes for the Email Plan range from 15 to 60.